-- Undergraduate student please read both required articles and at least one of the case studies in either category of more 'effective' or 'less effective' case studies of political incorporation and state formation. - Graduate students please read both required articles and at least one case study within each of the categories of 'more effective' and less effective' cases of political incorporation and state formation.
+- Undergraduate student please read both required articles and one of the case studies in each category of more 'effective' or 'less effective' case studies of political incorporation and state formation. - Graduate students please read both required articles and, if possible, all other articles (do you best!).